 We’re passionate about empowering people with disability at Breakthru College.
 Through our courses, you’ll learn how to support others and start a rewarding career in a growing field.

-Breakthru College belongs to Royal Rehab Group, a well-established not-for-profit known for its practical expertise in health and disability care.
+Breakthru College is part of Royal Rehab Group, a respected not-for-profit with genuine, hands-on experience in health and disability support.

 Our training reflects everyday experience, not just textbook learning.
 We're focused on helping you build a fulfilling future in the support sector.